tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 1. COS Infrequent Access: Storage time less than 30 days is calculated as 30 days.
 Storage size less than 64 KB is calculated as 64 KB.
 2. Archive Storage: Only in Mainland China.
 Storage time less than 90 days is calculated as 90 days.
 Storage size less than 48KB is calculated as 48KB.

-### Number of requests
+### Request Fee

+The fee is calculated based on the number of requests.
 Users can perform upload, download, query, deletion and other operations on data via API, SDK, console or related tool programs by sending request instructions to Tencent COS.
-The fee is calculated based on the number of requests.

 Requests are divided into read requests and write requests.
 The unit price of requests per month is the same for all request types and varies between different storage types.
 The more the requests, the higher the fee, and vice versa.
 The following shows the metric and billing description for requests: